merative/whcs-sample-opendata-notebooks/iml-covid-19-sample/README.md

 Instructions:

 You will need to obtain a unique **apikey** that will enable this notebook to interface with the enriched covid-19 corpus.
 Please fill in this [form](https://covid-19-navigator.mybluemix.net/WHCS-Form2.html) to receive access.
-You will receive an apikey via email which you will need to use the notebook.
+You will receive an apikey via email which you will need to use in the notebook.
 Follow the instructions in the notebook for entering the apikey.